-Incident sheets are completed using Pro Forms and should be filled in when:
+Incident forms are completed using Pro Forms and should be filled in when challenging or dangerous behaviour occurs.
+This can include:

-- Challenging behaviour occurs. - Restrictive physical interventions have taken place. - If there was injury or potential injury to the pupil, other pupils, staff or others.
-Injuries should also go into the accident book in the office. - If there was significant damage to property. - Significant disruption to learning.
+- Restrictive physical interventions have taken place. - If there was injury or potential injury to the pupil, other pupils, staff or others. - If there was significant damage to property. - Significant disruption to learning.

-All incident sheets are monitored by Catherine Holyland as soon as possible after the incident.
+All behaviour forms are monitored by Catherine Holyland as soon as possible after the incident.